chenwei19970227/PM566_final_project/README.md

-This is my Lab12 sample website.
-The website can be seen at https://ksiegmund.github.io/PM566-lab12-example/ .
+This is my final project website.
+The website can be seen at https://chenwei19970227.github.io/PM566_final_project/ .